-This Impact Acceleration Account (IAA) funded project will consolidate the impact of CECAN by developing a high-quality training/support/capacity-building offer to embed these insights and methods in the practice of policy analysis and evaluation across both Government and the wider evaluation community.
-Dr Dione Hills from The Tavistock Institute and Helen Wilkinson from Risk Solutions, are two of the CECAN team who will be working to transfer CECAN's policy insights into practice.
+This Impact Acceleration Account (IAA) funded project was performed in order to consolidate the impact of CECAN by developing a high-quality training/support/capacity-building offer to embed these insights and methods in the practice of policy analysis and evaluation across both Government and the wider evaluation community.
+Dr Dione Hills from The Tavistock Institute and Helen Wilkinson from Risk Solutions, were two of the CECAN team who were working to transfer CECAN's policy insights into practice.

 Nigel Gilbert has a Distinguished Chair in Computational Social Science at the University of Surrey.
 He is Director of the Centre for Research in Social Simulation, Director of the Centre for the Evaluation of Complexity Across the Nexus (CECAN), and Director of the University's Institute of Advanced Studies.